 Building a FFF 3D Printer

-Just so we are all on the same page, Fused Filament Fabrication or FFF is a type of 3D printing technology where parts are created through a layer-by-layer deposition of a molten thermoplastic.
-The extruder is responsible for heating up plastic filaments and is fitted with a nozzle that controls the dimeter of the extruded fiber.
-It may help to think of the extruder as a fancy hot glue gun.
-In the most common configuration of FFF 3D printers, the extruder is moved around in three-dimensional space through a set of linear rails, carriages, and stepper motors.
+Fused Filament Fabrication or FFF is a type of 3D printing technology where parts are created through a layer-by-layer deposition of a molten thermoplastic.
+The extruder is responsible for heating up plastic filament and is fitted with a nozzle that controls the dimeter of the extruded fiber.
+It may help to think of the extruder as a fancy hot glue gun that is strapped to a series of rails that allow it to move in three dimensions, depositing material layer-by-layer.

 Build it Yourself